alicewang65/myfitness/README.md

 (Final web app name still to be finalized!)

+## Milestone 2 Update

+To access the form that isn't login/registration, you do need to be LOGGED IN.
+(Login credentials have been included in Google form, but they are also here -- username: "test", password: "password")

+After logging in, you will be redirected to the page that shows all of your entries (this is the page proves adding an entry works!).
+You can navigate to the add entry page from the navigation bar at the top of the page.
+After adding an entry, you will also be redirected to the page showing all of your entries.

+Research Topic Updates:
+* I have fully integrated Passport into my web app
+* I have limited bootstrap included
+* I have used a front-end framework, namely React

 ## Overview

 Whether you're a professional athlete or just starting your fitness journey, you're bound to hear about the advantages of keeping a training log.
 Training logs help you keep track of your progress and allow for self reflection in the future.